apostrophecms/apostrophe-seo/README.md

 {% endblock %}
 ```

-Canonical Link allows you to select one main page that search engines should be pointed to for similar content.
+The Canonical Link field on a page or piece allows an editor to select another page that search engines should understand to be the primary version of that page or piece.
+[As described on Moz.com](https://moz.com/learn/seo/canonicalization):

+> A canonical tag (aka "rel canonical") is a way of telling search engines that a specific URL represents the master copy of a page.
+Using the canonical tag prevents problems caused by identical or "duplicate" content appearing on multiple URLs.
+Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results.